dannelara/my_temperature_iot/README.md

 ## Data flow / Connectivity

 For this project I decided to go with wifi connectivity.
 Given the nature of the project, we do not need constant live data and store much information.
-This is why the IOT device reads the sensor data and then uses HTTP as its transport protocol to send the data to the API once every hour.
+This is why the IOT device reads the sensor data and then uses HTTPS as its transport protocol to send the data to the API once every hour.
 The data is sent as parameters in the URL because I wanted to keep the sketch simple and not to large.

 Another reason for not sending data more often is because the Thing is battery powered and would run out of battery fast.
 Between each request the Thing goes back to sleep for an hour and sets on low power mode on all operations and the wifi connectivity, for extendend battery life.